bound2/rop/README.md

 # rop - response object proxy

-Have you ever had a problem where you refactor java objects and accidentally end up breaking your API as it refactored all the tests?
+Have you ever had a problem, where you refactor java objects, and accidentally end up breaking your API because it refactored all the tests?
-Rop will eliminate this possibility by wrapping testable objects and forcing the developer to use object field comparison with String literal.
+Rop will eliminate this possibility by wrapping testable objects.
+Forcing the developer to use object field comparison with String literal.

 ## Usage